 Follow us on Facebook :

-DCU has been striving to gain efficiencies and reduce operational costs and our impact on natural resources and adopt sustainable practices in areas of energy consumption, water usage, biodiversity enhancement and waste generation.
+DCU has been striving to gain efficiencies and reduce our impact on natural resources and adopt sustainable practices in areas of energy consumption, water usage, biodiversity enhancement and waste generation.
 More recently areas of green procurement and campus associated transport have been receiving attention in the promotion of sustainable practices.

 You can download here a copy of the following documents